-Warning: To avoid problems that could void your warranty, your SGI or other approved system support engineer (SSE) should perform all the set up, addition, or replacement of parts, cabling, and service of your SGI Altix UV 1000 system, with the exception of the following items that you can perform yourself:
+Warning: To avoid problems that could void your warranty, your SGI or other approved system support engineer (SSE) should perform all the set up, addition, or replacement of parts, cabling, and service of your SGI UV 2000 system, with the exception of the following items that you can perform yourself:

-- Using your system console controller to enter commands and perform system functions such as powering on and powering off, as described in this guide. - Adding and replacing PCIe cards, as described in this guide. - Adding and replacing disk drives in dual-disk enabled riser blades. - Using the On/Off switch and other switches on the rack PDUs. - Using the ESI/ops panel (operating panel) on optional mass storage bricks.
+- Using your system console controller to enter commands and perform system functions such as powering on and powering off, as described in this guide. - Adding and replacing PCIe cards, as described in this guide. - Adding and replacing disk drives in dual-disk enabled riser blades. - Removing and replacing the IRU power supplies. - Using the On/Off switch and other switches on the rack PDUs. - Using the ESI/ops panel (operating panel) on optional mass storage bricks.